India's Water Crisis: Problems, Implications and Permanent Solutions

 11) Public awareness and participation:

 Raising public awareness about the importance of water conservation can lead to collective action.
-Community involvement in water management initiatives such as local water committees and conservation projects can foster a sense of responsibility and ensure sustainability of efforts.
+Community involvement in water management initiatives, such as local water committees and conservation projects, can foster a sense of responsibility and ensure the sustainability of efforts.

 12) Investment in Infrastructure: